 You could then opt for a screwdriver handle, similar to the homonymous tool, but with a square attack.

-Let's see a youtube video about how to use a click torque wrench from fnaguitarplayer9 chanel.
+Let’s watch a YouTube video about how to use a click torque wrench from fnaguitarplayer9 Chanel.